a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-entities.md

 Setting a map entity's `isUncollidable` attribute to true will prevent other entities from being able to collide with it.
 Other entities will just ignore it when doing collision logic.
-However, the map entity that is set to `isUncolliable` can still perform collision logic against other entities if desired.
+However, the map entity that is set to `isUncollidable` can still perform collision logic against other entities if desired.

 ### Existence Flag

 A map entity can optionally define an `existenceFlag`.
 A flag is a boolean value, and the game keeps track of multiple flags in order to track where the player's progress is at, determine which events should play out, etc.
-More on flags can be read about [here](./scripts.md#Flags).
+More on flags can be read about [here](./script-details.md#Flags).

 If an entity's `existenceFlag` becomes set during the game, the entity will no longer "exist", and the game will not run its update and draw logic anymore.
 If the entity's `existenceFlag` becomes unset, it will "exist" again, and the game will run its logic like normal.